4d/docs/docs/ServerWindow/real-time-monitor.md

 The RTM page can display additional information, if necessary, for each listed operation.

 To access the advanced mode for an operation, press **Shift** and select the desired operation.
-All available information is then displayed in the "Process Details" area without any filtering (as returned by the `GET ACTIVITY SNAPSHOT` command).
+All available information is then displayed in the "Process Details" area without any filtering (as returned by the `ACTIVITY SNAPSHOT` command).
 Available information depends on the operation selected.

 Here is an example of information displayed in standard mode: